Dimensions/Saturn/README.md

-# MCP
+# Dim
-Our own version of the MCP scripts in the form of a gradle plugin.
+The Gradle plugin for Dimensions.

+This handles the creation of the patches from MCP.
+It is a fork of Nailed's [MCP](https://github.com/nailed/mcp) plugin.